 A small seroma will will usually be naturally reabsorbed back in to your body.
 Your surgeon may ask you to attend further follow-up appointments to monitor it.

 A larger seroma may require intervention by your plastic surgeon.
 The fluid is drained (called aspiration) using a needle.
-A needle so close to your implant can be quite a worrying thing so an ultrasound is usually used to help your surgeon guide the needle.
+A needle so close to your breast implant can be quite a worrying thing so an ultrasound is usually used to help your surgeon guide the needle.